ourzora/nft-editions/README.md

 - Image URL: IPFS/Arweave URL of the image (image/, gifs are good for previewing images)
 - Image Hash: sha-256 hash of the image, 0x0 if no image url provided
 - Edition Size: Number of this edition, if set to 0 edition is not capped/limited
+- VIP Mint Limit: Number of the edition a VIP can mint when minting is restricted to VIP
+- Member Mint Limit: Number of the edition a member can mint when minting is restricted to members
 - BPS Royalty: 500 = 5%, 1000 = 10%, so on and so forth, set to 0 for no on-chain royalty (not supported by all marketplaces)

 ## How do I sell/distribute editions?